lobsterhands/react-planner/README.md

 ## About

-A Google Calendar clone created using [React](http://facebook.github.io/react/).
+A Google Calendar inspired planner created using [React](http://facebook.github.io/react/).

 ## Demo

-Coming soon...
+The current state can be demoed on [my site](http://lyledenman.com/web-projects/react-planner/).

 ## Development and Build Process